ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 ```

 This output tells me:
-* Ralphie hasn't used `ucb-general` and therefore Ralphie has very high ("infinite") priority.
+* Ralphie hasn't used `ucb-general` and therefore Ralphie has very high ("infinite") fair share priority.
 * Ralphie has used `admin` but not much.
-Priority is >> 1 , therefore Ralphie can expect lower-than-average queue waits compared to average ucb-general waits.
+Fair share priority is >> 1 , therefore Ralphie can expect lower-than-average queue waits compared to average ucb-general waits.

 ### How efficient are my jobs?